johnston9/MS3-Shot-Caller/README.md

 I also resized the images to the desired 50px by 50px for mobile devices but the only way I could use them with the Jinja Template was to create two img elements in the for loop code block and set one to display "none" at larger than 600px in CSS.
-I decided against doing this weighing the slight improvment in Best Practices and the improvment in performance against cleaner, shorter code.
+I decided against doing this weighing the slight improvment in Best Practices and the improvment in Performance against cleaner, shorter code minimizing any risk no matter how small.
 That said should the app the taken to a further stage I will investsigate it more.

 <h2 align="center">